-As beacons of tourism since the dawn of history, both Egypt and its capital possess an enduring appeal that hardly needs explaining.
-An extant patch of desert in Giza to the southwest of Cairo offers up nothing less than the Seventh Wonder of the Ancient World in Khufu’s Great Pyramid, not to mention the iconic Sphinx.
+Beacons of tourism since the dawn of history, both Egypt and its capital possess an enduring appeal.
+Just southwest of Cairo, a patch of Giza desert offers nothing less than the Seventh Wonder of the Ancient World in Khufu’s Great Pyramid, plus the iconic Sphinx.

-Meanwhile, amongst the clutter of the Egyptian Museum’s jaw-dropping bygones lies the breathtaking tomb of Tutankhamun, the original boy-king of bling.
+Meanwhile, amongst the clutter of the Egyptian Museum’s bygones lies the breathtaking tomb of Tutankhamun, the original boy-king of bling.
 For an attraction of biblical proportions, there’s Coptic Cairo, home to some of the earliest Christians and many historic churches.

-Yet while ancient splendour is the main draw for tourists, it’s a shame that many miss what modern Cairo has to offer.
-With some 10 million inhabitants, this is the Arab world’s largest city and the biggest in Africa.
-Baladi drinking dens, bustling markets and countless museums – all served by an impressive metro system – make engaging with the heaving metropolis a highly rewarding experience.
+Yet, while ancient splendour is the main draw, many tourists miss what modern Cairo has to offer.
+With some 10 million inhabitants, this is the Arab world’s largest city.
+Baladi drinking dens, bustling markets and countless museums (all served by an impressive metro system) make engaging with locals a rewarding experience.

-Of course, few can have failed to notice the Egyptian protests that started in 2011 and brought about two revolutions in as many years.
-But rather than avoid the country’s defiant capital, there’s much to be gained from meeting the city as it stands at a historic crossroads.
-Demonstrations are still a regular feature of Tahrir Square, the focal point of the revolutions, but the moving graffiti and carnival atmosphere there make it a fascinating daytime experience; it’s best avoided on Fridays as the evening after prayers tends to be particularly lively.
+Few can have failed to notice the Egyptian protests that started in 2011 and brought about two revolutions in as many years.
+But rather than avoid the country’s defiant capital, there’s much to be gained from meeting the city at a historic crossroads.
+Demonstrations still regularly feature on Tahrir Square, but even they can make a fascinating daytime experience.

-In spite of recent events, Cairo is generally calm and safe.
+In spite of this, Cairo is generally calm and safe.
 But ‘calm’ is a relative word in this city.
-Cairenes’ lives are soundtracked by noisy traffic on the notoriously congested roads, while central streets are often crowded with shoppers, diners and business types.
-As a tourist, you’ll need to brace yourself for insistent offers of mint tea from sellers trying to entice you into their stores to view their wares.
+Locals’ lives are soundtracked by noisy traffic on notoriously congested roads, while central streets are often crowded with shoppers, diners and businessmen.
+Brace yourself for insistent offers of mint tea from salesman.

-Whenever you need a break from the cacophony of the city, it’s possible to sail away on a traditional felucca boat down the Nile.
-The river has been the lifeblood of Egyptian civilisation for aeons.
-This and the breathtaking views as you glide past the city will remind you that Cairo is known as the ‘Mother of the World’ with good reason.
+Whenever you need a break from the cacophony of the city, it’s possible to sail down the Nile on a traditional felucca boat.
+The lifeblood of Egyptian civilisation for aeons, the river reminds that Cairo is known as the ‘Mother of the World’ for good reason.